This is a list of courses with the subject code IALL. For more information, see Iowa Lakeside Laboratory (University College) in the Catalog.

-Principles of classification and evolution of vascular plants; taxonomic tools and collection techniques; use of keys; field and laboratory studies emphasizing identification of local flowering plants, recognition of major plant families.
+Principles of classification and evolution of vascular plants; taxonomic tools and collection techniques; use of keys; emphasis on field and laboratory studies to identify local flowering plants; recognition of major plant families.

 Ecology, morphological structure, phylogeny, and taxonomy of freshwater algae based on field material collected; emphasis on genus-level identifications, biodiversity, ecology; habitat visits to lakes, fens, streams, rivers; algal ecology.

 Requirements: junior or senior standing.

 Identification and classification of common fungi; techniques for identification, preservation, and culture practiced with members of various fungi groups.

 IALL:3117 Ecology and Systematics of Diatoms 2,4 s.h.

 Field and laboratory study of freshwater diatoms; techniques in collection, preparation, and identification of diatom samples; study of environmental factors affecting growth, distribution, taxonomic characters; project design and execution, including construction of reference and voucher collections; data organization and analysis.

 IALL:3122 Prairie Ecology 4 s.h.

 Basic patterns, underlying physical and biotic causes of regional and local distributions of North American prairie plants and animals; field and laboratory analysis and projects.
 Requirements: familiarity with basic principles of biology and ecology.

 Recognition of Iowa prairie plants and understanding the systems in which they exist; emphasis on identification of tallgrass prairie flora by sight recognition, family, genus, species, and common names.
 Requirements: basic familiarity with biology and ecology.